mycordaapp/simple-event-store/docs/event-store.md

 Most events also have custom data, the `payload`.
 This can be anything that meets the following criteria.

 - it is serializable by [Really Simple Serialisation](https://github.com/mycordaapp/really-simple-serialisation#readme)
-- the serialized format fit within the current size limit, currently 32KB.
+- the json serialized format fits within the current size limit, currently 32KB.

 Finally, there are some common audit fields - currently just `author` and `timestamp`.